Diet

 • Cabbages are a type of cruciferous vegetable

-• High in fiber, vitamin C, A, and K, and minerals
+• High in fiber, vitamins C, A, and K, and minerals

-• There are many cabbage varieties such as red cabbage, purple cabbage, green cabbage, Chinese cabbage, and Savoy cabbage
+• There are many cabbage varieties such as red, purple, green, Chinese, and savoy

-• Although human beings can eat cabbages cooked or raw (cooked food sometimes modifies nutrients), never feed your guinea pig with cooked food
+• Although humans can eat cabbage cooked or raw, never feed your guinea pig cooked food

 • Guinea pigs can eat cabbage leaves but should avoid the core

-• Cabbage is a good source of vitamin B9, vitamin K and other essential minerals for guinea pigs
+• Cabbage is a good source of vitamin B9, vitamin K, and other essential minerals

 Final Thoughts